All Episodes

 They bring in Podesta to do this because Podesta hasn't lost any credibility.

-And all the respect to the work is this guy, even though he looks like he weighs 25 pounds.
+With the left, with the Democrats, Podesta is loved and adored, and they have all the respect of the work because this guy, even though he looks like he weighs 25 pounds, he's the muscle.

 He strikes fear in the hearts of anybody who might stand in his way, including in the Democrat parties.

-Up next was uh John King.
+Up next was John King.

 This is on CNN's New Day Today, speaking with the AP White House stenographer, whose name is Julie Pace, and Ron Fournier of the National Journal.